vippsas/shopware-plugin/docs/adjust_payments.md

 If you want to refund the full amount of the captured amount, then just click `Refund`.
 It will refund the full amount and change the Payment Status to `Refunded`.

-#### Partial Refund
+#### Partial refund

 If you want to refund a part of the captured amount, then you just change the amount you want to and the click `Refund`.
-It will change the Payment Status to `Partial refunded`
+It will change the Payment Status to `Partial refunded`.

 #### Cancel

 If you want to cancel an order, make sure there is nothing captured or refunded, and then you can just click `Cancel`.
-It will change the Payment status to `Cancelled`
+It will change the Payment status to `Cancelled`.

-## Delivery Status
+## Delivery status

-We are listing to Delivery status
+We are listing to *delivery status*.

 ### Shipped

-When an order's Delivery status changes to `Shipped`, the full amount will be captured.
+When an order's delivery status changes to `Shipped`, the full amount will be captured.

 ![Vipps MobilePay delivery status shipped](./images/adjust_payments/plugin_shipped.png)
 ![Vipps MobilePay delivery Vipps MobilePay shipped status](./images/adjust_payments/plugin_shipped_status.png)

 ### Returned

-When an order's Delivery status changes to `Returned`, the full amount will be refunded
+When an order's delivery status changes to `Returned`, the full amount will be refunded.

 ![Vipps MobilePay delivery status returned](./images/adjust_payments/plugin_returned.png)
 ![Vipps MobilePay delivery Vipps MobilePay returned status](./images/adjust_payments/plugin_returned_status.png)